Plant Biology equipment database

 - Use zoom and full view functions to optimise for your screen size.

 - Take note of the training requirements in terms of time needed and make contact with the listed person to organise training and access.
-N.B.: please plan ahead and make contact early to organise training &/or access.
+N.B.: please plan ahead and make contact early to organise training and/or access.

 - For items NOT listed in the database, they may still exist in the School but under strict access control.
 Contact Greg Cawthray to enquire further.